tidepool-org/data-science-handbook/best-practices.md

 ## Using Google Docs and/or Github Markdown for documents and reports
-If the document you are writing is going to require feedback (comments, edits, suggestions) then start with a google doc.Once the document is finalized, it can/should be converted into a markdown document and stored in GitHub.
+If the document you are writing is going to require feedback (comments, edits, suggestions) then start with a google doc.
+Once the document is finalized, it can/should be converted into a markdown document and stored in GitHub.
 This tool may be useful for making the conversion automatically:
 [Google Docs add-on tool](https://gsuite.google.com/marketplace/app/docs_to_markdown/700168918607).